 About one-fifth of all sleep occurs during the REM stage of sleep.
 During this time, scientists believe that one of the answers to the question of "why do people dream" is that dreaming helps facilitate necessary brain processing.
-When people dream, the brain is stimulated in the learning and memory regions.
+With dreams or other altered states of consciousness, the brain is stimulated in the learning and memory regions.

 According to a National Institutes of Health, animal studies indicate REM sleep is a time when the brain sorts and processes information acquired during the day.
 During this processing, the brain picks up old images and information, too, and reorganizes itself, rather like a filing cabinet.
 This reorganization is believed to present itself as dreams.

-Vivid dreams are sometimes a symptom of narcolepsy, a sleep disorder occurs when a person is overly sleepy during the day.
-The dreamer sometimes confuses these dreams with reality because they seem real.
+Some dreams can appear quite vivid and are sometimes a symptom of a sleep disorder that causes a person to be overly sleepy during the day.
+The dreamer sometimes confuses these vivid dreams with reality because they seem so real.

 When people dream, the body enters a state of paralysis that keeps the dreamer from "acting out" the dreams.
 Sometimes this mechanism malfunctions and people walk or talk in their sleep.
 These malfunctions, which are more common in children than in adults, are called parasomnias.
 They include sleep walking, sleep talking, confused arousals, sleep paralysis, acting out dreams, and night terrors.